Source code for redis.asyncio.client

 [docs] def pubsub(self, **kwargs) -> "PubSub": """ Return a Publish/Subscribe object.
 With this object, you can subscribe to channels and listen for messages that get published to them. """ return PubSub(self.connection_pool, **kwargs)

-def monitor(self) -> "Monitor": return Monitor(self.connection_pool) def client(self) -> "Redis": return self.__class__( connection_pool=self.connection_pool, single_connection_client=True ) async def __aenter__(self: _RedisT) -> _RedisT: return await self.initialize() async def __aexit__(self, exc_type, exc_value, traceback): await self.aclose() _DEL_MESSAGE = "Unclosed Redis client" # passing _warnings and _grl as argument default since they may be gone # by the time __del__ is called at shutdown def __del__( self, _warn: Any = warnings.warn, _grl: Any = asyncio.get_running_loop, ) -> None: if hasattr(self, "connection") and (self.connection is not None): _warn(f"Unclosed client session {self!r}", ResourceWarning, source=self) try: context = {"client": self, "message": self._DEL_MESSAGE} _grl().call_exception_handler(context) except RuntimeError: pass
+def monitor(self) -> "Monitor": return Monitor(self.connection_pool) def client(self) -> "Redis": return self.__class__( connection_pool=self.connection_pool, single_connection_client=True ) async def __aenter__(self: _RedisT) -> _RedisT: return await self.initialize() async def __aexit__(self, exc_type, exc_value, traceback): await self.aclose() _DEL_MESSAGE = "Unclosed Redis client" # passing _warnings and _grl as argument default since they may be gone # by the time __del__ is called at shutdown def __del__( self, _warn: Any = warnings.warn, _grl: Any = asyncio.get_running_loop, ) -> None: if hasattr(self, "connection") and (self.connection is not None): _warn(f"Unclosed client session {self!r}", ResourceWarning, source=self) try: context = {"client": self, "message": self._DEL_MESSAGE} _grl().call_exception_handler(context) except RuntimeError: pass self.connection._close()

-[docs] async def aclose(self, close_connection_pool: Optional[bool] = None) -> None: """ Closes Redis client connection :param close_connection_pool: decides whether to close the connection pool used by this Redis client, overriding Redis.auto_close_connection_pool.
+[docs] async def aclose(self, close_connection_pool: Optional[bool] = None) -> None: """ Closes Redis client connection Args: close_connection_pool: decides whether to close the connection pool used by this Redis client, overriding Redis.auto_close_connection_pool.
 By default, let Redis.auto_close_connection_pool decide whether to close the connection pool. """ conn = self.connection if conn: self.connection = None await self.connection_pool.release(conn) if close_connection_pool or ( close_connection_pool is None and self.auto_close_connection_pool ): await self.connection_pool.disconnect()

-[docs] @deprecated_function(version="5.0.0", reason="Use aclose() instead", name="close") async def close(self, close_connection_pool: Optional[bool] = None) -> None: """ Alias for aclose(), for backwards compatibility """ await self.aclose(close_connection_pool)
+[docs] @deprecated_function(version="5.0.1", reason="Use aclose() instead", name="close") async def close(self, close_connection_pool: Optional[bool] = None) -> None: """ Alias for aclose(), for backwards compatibility """ await self.aclose(close_connection_pool)

 async def _send_command_parse_response(self, conn, command_name, *args, **options): """ Send a command and parse the response """ await conn.send_command(*args) return await self.parse_response(conn, command_name, **options) async def _disconnect_raise(self, conn: Connection, error: Exception): """ Close the connection and raise an exception if retry_on_error is not set or the error is not one of the specified error types """ await conn.disconnect() if ( conn.retry_on_error is None or isinstance(error, tuple(conn.retry_on_error)) is False ): raise error # COMMAND EXECUTION AND PROTOCOL PARSING